PhD Program Application Instructions

 Another area to address in the statement and to ask the individuals writing your letters of reference to comment upon concerns social justice issues.
 Describe how your scholarship career goals and research objectives are informed by your vision of social justice.
 See the School Mission Statement and our PhD Social Justice web page for information about the school/program commitment to and goals for furthering for social justice.

 Three policies with which all applicants to the School should become familiar should be carefully reviewed.
 The first is entitled Essential Skills, Values and Standards of Professional Conduct Important to Admission and Continuance in the School and Profession of Social Work.
 The next two are located in the Important University Policies section.
 The second is Academic Performance and Conduct Which May Result in a Review and Possible Dismissal from the School of Social Work.
 The last is the Unprofessional Conduct Law.
 All applicants should review these to attain an understanding of the qualities and professional behavior expectations.

 The School of Social Work meets the Americans with Disabilities Act requirements for accessibility.
 Our application materials can be made available in alternative formats.

-Faculty members on the PhD Steering Committee make admissions decisions on the basis of the following: aptitude for social welfare research and scholarship as shown by articulation of social welfare research area(s) of concern to applicant and capacity to undertake such training and research, letters of reference, professional experience, commitment to diversity and social justice, institutional resources available to support the applicant's research, scholastic achievement, and scores on the Graduate Record Examination.
+Faculty members on the PhD Program Committee make admissions decisions on the basis of the following: aptitude for social welfare research and scholarship as shown by articulation of social welfare research area(s) of concern to applicant and capacity to undertake such training and research, letters of reference, professional experience, commitment to diversity and social justice, institutional resources available to support the applicant's research, and scholastic achievement.

 ACCESS THE APPLICATION